AfriCodeWizard/mboga-pap/README.md

 ## 🎯 Overview

-Mbonga Pap! is a comprehensive e-commerce platform designed to bridge the gap between local vegetable vendors and customers in Kenya.
+Mboga Pap! is a comprehensive e-commerce platform designed to bridge the gap between local vegetable vendors and customers in Kenya.
 The platform features three distinct user roles: **Customers**, **Vendors**, and **Riders**, each with tailored dashboards and functionalities.

 ### Core Mission
 - **Empower Local Vendors**: Provide digital tools for small-scale vegetable vendors